-Spicy green tomato salsa verde for canning or served fresh.
-A great salsa verde recipe for using those green tomatoes that will just not ripen anymore.
+Spicy green tomato salsa verde for canning or serving fresh.
+A fantastic way to use up green tomatoes that just won’t ripen.

-As they have no ideas regarding those green tomatoes, they all give them to me.
-And I use them all: pickled green tomatoes, green tomato salsa verde, Green Tomatoes on the Grill, fried green tomatoes, Green Tomato Sauce for Pasta, and so on...
+I use them all to make pickled green tomatoes, green tomatoes on the Grill, fried green tomatoes, green tomato sauce for pasta, and so on...
 Amazing recipes!
 All of them!

 What is salsa verde?